Iron Eagle II: Production

 Iron Eagle II was filmed on location in Israel.
 Filming locations included the Ramat David Israeli Air Force air base near Haifa, the desert flatlands, the mountains, and the coast of the Dead Sea.

 Israeli Air Force pilots performed the aerial maneuvers for the film, using General Dynamics F-16 Fighting Falcon and McDonnell Douglas F-4 Phantom II units - 69 Squadron's latter used to portray the Soviet MiG-29.

+Music

 Soundtrack

 The soundtrack album was released on Epic Records in 1988.